 Learn your trade.
 Get qualified.
 Make it happen.

 We are approaching a time where the lives of thousands of young people are at a crossroads.
-Significant life decisions are due to be made: whether to continue with further education in university, or go down the vocational trade route
+Significant life decisions are due to be made: whether to go to university and study for a degree, or go down the vocational training route and learn a trade.

 Alternatives to University

-1. Apprenticeships & Traineeships
+1) Apprenticeships & Traineeships

 If you'd prefer not to pay the thousands of pounds for tuition fees at university, but still need to acquire valuable skills and qualifications, then an apprenticeship or traineeship might be the best route for you.
 Apprenticeships give you the opportunity to experience the world of employment whilst earning a decent wage; you'll also gain a qualification on completion.